nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    2. Finding order(s): `findo`
       * Our application allows you to search for orders by different fields (eg. payment status, delievery status, customer details).
-      * To find orders to be sent to `Clementi` which have not been paid enter the following command to the [command box](link to layout section):
+      * To find orders to be delivered to `Clementi` which have not been paid for, enter the following command to the [command box](link to layout section):
       ```
       findo -P a/Clementi
       ```
-   You should see these orders appear in the [order card](link to layout).
+   You should see these orders appear in the [order list](link to layout).

    3. Listing order(s): `listo`
        * To view all your orders again, enter `listo`.

-   You should see these orders appear in the [order card](link to layout).
+   You should see these orders appear in the [order list](link to layout).

 Now that you're done trying out some commands, you can enter `exit` to leave the application.
 We hope that this short tutorial was helpful!
-To check out more commands, you can head over to our [features segment](#features).
+To check out more commands, you can head over to our [features section](#features).

 -------
 ## Command guide